 1. The cocktail hour

 In my experience, a well-made cocktail is a thing of joy and it’s all about balance.
-Recently I spent a few hours in one of my favourite bars.
-During this time I sipped a few Daiquiri’s made with Trois Rivières Blanc Rhum – it’s an unaged Agricole Rhum from Martinique and it’s pretty vibrant, very fruity and full flavoured – oh and presented at 50%ABV.
+Recently I spent a few hours in one of my favorite bars.
+During this time I sipped a few Daiquiri’s made with Trois Rivières Blanc Rhum – it’s an unaged Agricole Rhum from Martinique and it’s pretty vibrant, very fruity and full-flavored – oh and presented at 50%ABV.

-The holy trinity of Rum (rhum), lime and sugar, shaken with ice just enough to get the right mix of chill, mix and dilution is in theory a simple thing, but I was reminded that in the hands of a skilled bartender the result is always greater than the sum of its parts.
+The holy trinity of Rum (rhum), lime, and sugar, shaken with ice just enough to get the right mix of chill, mix and dilution is, in theory, a simple thing, but I was reminded that in the hands of a skilled bartender-the result is always greater than the sum of its parts.
 It was delicious.
-And so were the next three afterwards…
+And so were the next three afterward…

 There is all manner of cocktail styles that work for us.
 Tiki is a particular favorite – generally served long, a balanced blend of Rum, fruit juices, and imaginative syrups; a dram that doesn’t necessarily taste particularly alcoholic - but has a habit of creeping up on the unwary.